t-karasova/grs-samples-python/tutorial_boosting.md

 condition = '(attributes.material: ANY("Cotton", "Polyester")) AND (brands: ANY("Google"))'
 ```

-In the same time play with the boost strength setting any value from -1 to 1.
+At the same time, you can test the boost strength by setting any value from -1 to 1.

 ## Success

 You have completed the tutorial!
-We **encourage you to test the boosting by yourself** and try different combinations of various filter expressions.
+We **encourage** you to **test the boosting by yourself** and try different combinations of various filter expressions.

 **Thank you for completing this tutorial!**